MasterANK/py4xml/README.md

 #
 # ***Converting CSV to XML file***
 py4xml have a function called **csv_to_xml()** and it has four required parameter.
-This function is used to covert a csv file into an xml file.
+This function is used to convert a csv file into an xml file.
 The first parameter is *root_element* which will accept the string to be written as root_element of the xml file.
 The secound parameter is *csv_f* which will be the csv file which will the hold data that needed to be converted.
 The third parameter is *key* which will be the column name and the value of the columnms will be used for elements tag.
 The fourth and last parameter is *xml_f* and it will be the xml file in which data should be written.

 *Note- The key should be unique so that two element tags would not conflict with each other.